 Small Business Group Life Insurance

-In this policy, the contract is between the insurance company and the group that is insured within the company.
+In this group life insurance policy, the contract is between the insurance company and the group that is insured within the company.
 Business owners can select groups that qualify for this type of insurance, providing it for all full-time employees or for all of those who are married and have a family to protect.
 This policy is adaptable and can be made to benefit different companies of all types.

 One key benefit is that there are no medical questions involved and it’s offered as a factor of employee’s income.
 Small business owners will need to pay the premium and nothing more to keep all covered.